-The Club welcomes membership enquiries from new or previous bowlers, and has several qualified coaches who can help people just starting to play and those looking to improve.
+The Club welcomes membership enquiries from new or previous bowlers, and has several experienced members who can help people just starting to play and those looking to improve.
 For more information, please visit the Membership page of this site.
 We’d be delighted to hear from you!

 We are also glad to receive approaches for matches from clubs who may be arranging a bowls tour in Sussex.